marc2332/bliss/README.md

 EMotion provides uniform Python objects and a full set of standard features on top of motor controllers plugins.

-Bliss is built around simple concepts:
+EMotion is built around simple concepts:
 * Configuration
 * Controller
 * Axis